buepro/typo3-pvh/README.rst

 TYPO3 extension ``pvh``
 =======================

+    **MAINTAINER WANTED**

+    Unfortunately I am missing the time to further care this package.
+    Please get in touch to take over.

 This extension provides view helpers for the extension `pizpalue <https://github.com/buepro/typo3-pizpalue>`__ hence aims to support new TYPO3 LTS releases promptly.
 It contains copies from the great